Jack23162329/ChessGame_Auto/README.md

 ## Known Problems
 1. we can not play KNIGHT, BISHOP and other pieces since we didn't grab the chess pieces.
-2. since manipulator arm limit, we are not able to reach last column of chessborad(a8, b8 etc...)
+2. Since the limits of manipulators, we are not able to reach last row of chessborad(a8, b8 etc...)